Here are three proactive steps you can do right now:

 - Avoid excessive alcohol and caffeine

-- Eat healthy foods and drink water
+- Eat healthy foods and drink water and get plenty of sleep

 - Find reliable information sources